Successful leaders must have certain soft skills to ensure the success of the organization.

 Team members need to be recognized at every step.

 As a leader, you must motivate your employees with regular word of appreciation or a reward.
 A worker feels neglected without appreciation.

 When you acknowledge the hard work of your colleagues, they feel more motivated and determined towards completing their work.

 5. Total Commitment

 True leaders are completely dedicated with the goals of their organization.
 They are willing to compromise their own comfort and luxuries for the fulfillment of the goals.

 No one would respect a leader who cannot show their own commitment.
 So if you need compliance, you need to show it first with your uncompromising determination towards the organization’s objectives.

 6. Strength of Character

-They are not a victim of arrogance, but rather they give credit to their subordinates.
-They acknowledge the efforts of their subordinates and never hesitate to appreciate budding talents who can succeed them in the future.
+They are not a victim of arrogance, but rather they give credit to their team.
+They acknowledge effort, and never hesitate to appreciate budding talents who can succeed in the future.

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!